TLS protocol

 Alert

-Starting July 1, 2025, Object Storage will discontinue support for TLS versions 1.0 and 1.1.
+Starting August 1, 2025, Object Storage no longer supports the TLS protocol versions 1.0 and 1.1.

 , as a reverse proxy server.
 The connection between the client and the proxy server will be over TLS versions 1.0 or 1.1, and between the proxy server and Object Storage, over TLS version 1.2 or higher.